Locate an ACVR Radiologist or Radiation Oncologist in your area.

 A: No. The number of registrants for the ACVR Forum or Annual Meeting are not limited.
 However, there are only a certain number of hotel rooms available at the group rate where the meeting will be held.
 Should the block of rooms be sold out, you may be required to pay a higher rate or obtain lodging elsewhere.
 See the Hotel Reservations page for more information.

-Q: Does ACVR have a technician fee?
+Q: Does ACVR have a technologist fee?

 Q: Is there a discount for non-ACVR residents, interns, and veterinary students?